cmu-sei/iides/examples/example2.md

 - **`Id`**:
  sentence--73e8e020-5ce6-4acb-94ea-7ff3d6f1bcb6
 - **`Sentence type`**:
- Supervised Release (*16*) - Defendant is released into the community, subject to special conditions and restrictions, after the completion of a prison sentence.
+ Supervised Release (*16*) &mdash; Defendant is released into the community, subject to special conditions and restrictions, after the completion of a prison sentence.
 - **`Quantity`**:
  3
 - **`Metric`**:
- Year(s) (*4*) - Imposed sentence is in terms of years.
+ Year(s) (*4*) &mdash; Imposed sentence is in terms of years.
 E.g. 5 years no Internet access.
 - **`Concurrency`**:
  False